 - When you pick up dog poop with one hand and hold a hamburger in the other.

-When you notice your husband has a hair growing out of his ear and you automatically try to pluck it.
+When you notice your husband has hair growing out of his ear, you automatically try to pluck it.
 (Suzanne at Kanine Klassique, in Belfast, Northern Ireland)

 When you recognize the dog on the street before the owner.
 (Red Tigrrr)

 When you find yourself picking up other dogs’ poop when walking your dog.
 (JRGroomer)

 Your client’s dog comes to visit you without the client.
 (Klunky’s Pet Grooming)